cpplibv/libv/LIBV-TODO.md

 --- STACK ------------------------------------------------------------------------------------------

+libv.input: rename EventKey::key to EventKey::keycode (?)
-libv.ui: Remove mask_watchMouse in favor of a single bool flag as mouse movement determines the other event targets
+libv.ui: MUST!
+Hide component memory management: sp<Label> -> Label = magic<ImplLabel> | AND move component creation to attach time -> that removes the ctor overhead, but add the issue that there can be no ctor arg passed libv.ui: MUST!
+Hide component parent management: thread local variable to hide UI* context in it? libv.ui: Remove mask_watchMouse in favor of a single bool flag as mouse movement determines the other event targets
 idea: For UI 2D picker use the mouse wheel with indication beside the cursor to select underlying components